Teresa J. Kennedy

 • Vessel: R/V Marcus G. Langseth - National Science Foundation (NSF) ship (235ft.) operated by Columbia University's Lamont-Doherty Earth Observatory (LDEO) with NOAA's Pacific Marine Environmental Laboratory (PMEL) and Scripps Institute of Oceanography.
 2024 GO-SHIP A13.5

-• Vessel: R/V Ocean Seeker - Ka'imimoana - National Oceanic and Atmospheric Administration (NOAA) ship (224 ft.) dedicated to climate research, ocean currents, and marine ecosystems through its support of NOAA's Tropical Atmosphere-Ocean (TAO) Project.
+• Vessel: R/V Ocean Seeker - Ka'imimoana - National Oceanic and Atmospheric Administration (NOAA) ship (224 ft.) dedicated to climate research, and studying Ocean currents and marine ecosystems through its support of NOAA's Tropical Atmosphere-Ocean (TAO) Project.

 Biography